What to know when looking for the best nbn™ provider in Melbourne

 Monthly cost and other fees

 The monthly cost for nbn differs from one provider to the next, and according to the top speed supported.
-Any difference in cost between a fixed-term and month-to-month contract is usually minimal, and just like with Dodo, there is very little difference in cost between the two.
+Any difference in cost between a fixed-term and month-to-month contract is usually minimal.
 However, only signing on for a month-to-month term could see you having to pay a once-off setup fee, which usually includes a new modem supplied by the provider.
 Don’t only look at the monthly cost, but at what is included with that.
 Also be aware that if you sign on for a fixed-term, you could be charged early exit fees if you cancel the contract before the term is up.

 Average evening speed